-Daniel Blake, a VP of Marketing at Anheuser Busch, says that by releasing the ad only sparingly, Budweiser is able to preserve the meaning of the tribute and honor those who were lost that day:
+Daniel Blake, a VP of Marketing at Anheuser Busch, said that by releasing the ad only sparingly, Budweiser is able to preserve the meaning of the tribute and honor those who were lost that day:

 “By releasing the film sparingly, we preserve the significance of the day and really pay the respect that those that were lost deserve.”